 Applicants for all bachelor of music degrees must pass an entrance audition.
 This audition may be performed before entering the University as part of the admissions process, or while the student is in residence, preferably no later than the end of the second semester of full-time study.
-Students in residence or living within 200 miles of Redlands are expected to audition in person; others may submit a good quality recording.
-Whether executed in person or by recording, the audition should last no more than 15 minutes.
+Students in residence or living within 200 miles of Redlands are expected to audition in person; others may submit a good quality audio or videotape recording or CD.
+Whether executed in person or on tape or CD, the audition should last no more than 15 minutes.
 Although no specific repertory is demanded, the audition material should demonstrate the applicant's musical and technical ability and should, if possible, be drawn from two or more historical or style periods.
-Prospective composition majors should submit copies of one or two recent scores, and recordings when available, directly to the School of Music as part of the application process, in addition to an audition in a specialized performance area.
+Prospective composition majors should submit copies of one or two recent scores, and tapes when available, directly to the School of Music as part of the application process, in addition to an audition in a specialized performance area.

 All University of Redlands students may enroll in music courses, provided they meet the prerequisites.
+However, only students who have been approved by the music faculty through the above-described process will be certified to receive the bachelor of music degree.